servicemeshinterface/smi-spec/traffic-metrics.md

 The traffic split resource type is different from other resource types because a traffic split does not contain `pods`.
 The traffic metrics for a traffic split represent all requests which are sent to the traffic split's apex service.
-Each edge is scoped to an individual backend of the traffic split and contains a `backend` field which indicates to which backend those metrics correspond.
+Each TrafficMetrics object is scoped to an individual backend of the traffic split and contains a `backend` field which indicates to which backend those metrics correspond.

 ```yaml
 apiVersion: metrics.smi-spec.io/v1alpha1